TAIsRich/chuwa0403/ShortQuestions/hw4.md

 Both `application.properties` and `application.yml` can be used to set configuration properties for the Spring Boot application, but the choice between them is mostly a matter of personal preference and the complexity of the application.
 Some developers prefer `application.yml` for its readability and structure, while others prefer `application.properties` for its simplicity and familiarity.

+## 7. mongo-blog

+See Coding/mongo-blog

+## 8. redbook

+See Coding/redbook